Requirements for security guards and private investigators

 Overview

 Security guards are responsible for guarding or patrolling to protect people or property.
 Private investigators are responsible for conducting investigations to provide information.
-Both are expected to carry out their work professionally, effectively, safely and lawfully.
+Both are expected to carry out their work professionally, safely and lawfully.

 They must follow requirements in the Private Security and Investigative Services Act and its regulations, including the Code of Conduct while on duty.